Bill Weld: Promotion to Justice Department

-Governor of Massachusetts (1991–97)
+Governor of Massachusetts (1991–1997)

-In 1990, Weld announced his candidacy for Governor of Massachusetts to replace the out-going Michael Dukakis.
+In 1990, Weld announced his candidacy for Governor of Massachusetts to replace the outgoing Michael Dukakis.
 Although Republicans made up under 14% of the Massachusetts electorate and a Republican had not won the gubernatorial election since 1970, Weld's liberal stances on social issues made him a viable candidate for office in the heavily Democratic state.
 At the state Republican convention, party officials backed Steven Pierce over Weld, and initial polling had Pierce ahead by 25 percentage points.
-However, Weld gained enough support to force a primary, and in an upset election, he won the Republican nomination over Pierce by a 60–40% margin.
+However, Weld gained enough support to force a primary, and in an upset election, he won the Republican nomination over Pierce by 94,249 votes.

 In the general election, he faced John Silber, the president of Boston University.
 Polls showed Weld anywhere from a statistical tie to trailing by as many as ten points.
 Voter dissatisfaction with the state's Democratic majority gave Weld support for his promises to reduce the state deficit, lower the unemployment rate, and cut taxes, while Silber's statements to the right of Weld on social issues caused many Democratic voters to vote for Weld.
-On November 6, 1990, he was elected as the 68th Governor of Massachusetts by a 50–47% margin, to become the first Republican governor of Massachusetts since Francis W. Sargent left office in 1975.
-Governor Weld is generally considered to have been a moderate or liberal Republican Governor.
+On November 6, 1990, he was elected as the 68th Governor of Massachusetts by 75,939 votes, to become the first Republican governor of Massachusetts since Francis W. Sargent left office in 1975.
+Governor Weld is generally considered to have been a moderate or liberal Republican governor.
 He is fiscally conservative and socially liberal.